 Transfer/Visitor Application Checklist

 The following items are required.
 You will be notified by email once your application has been received.
 The email will include instructions on how to check your file status online.
 Required items should be submitted as soon as possible, but no later than July 31.
-Applications that are missing required material on July 31 will be reviewed and final decisions will be rendered based on the information that exists in the file at that time.
+Applications that are missing required material after that date will be reviewed and final decisions will be rendered based on the information that exists in the file at that time.

-- Application form submitted electronically through LSAC.
-The application must be signed electronically.
+- Application form submitted and signed electronically through LSAC.

 - $70 non-refundable application processing fee.
 The fee must be submitted electronically through LSAC.